In search for creativity | Talkshow

 Together with art historian Liesbeth De Strooper, neuroscientist Steven Kushner and philosopher Tim De Mey we explore creativity in all its forms.
 The event will be moderated by science journalist Eveline van Rijswijk.

 Liesbeth De Strooper is art historian and lecturer at the Departments of Arts and Cultural Studies at Erasmus University.
-Her research focuses on recent art market history.
+Her research focuses on the valuation of Impressionism.